 The Plea of Alibi should be entered as soon as feasible, ideally, during the preliminary hearing or at the time the charges are first filed, as the earlier it is submitted, the more likely it is to be granted weight.
 An immediate and not delayed alibi is required.
 CASE LAW:

 The court ruled in this instance that the defenses of self-defense and alibi cannot be compared and equated.
-Alibi should not be raised afterward; it should be raised at the beginning of the case.

-DELAY OF RAISING ALIBI:
+Alibi should not be raised afterward; it should be raised at the beginning of the case.95 DELAY OF RAISING ALIBI:

-As time passes, the likelihood that the accused will forget what happened a week, a month, or a year ago, the accuracy of the details, or the probability that the accused will pass away are all aspects that the judge must take into consideration when determining whether to rely on the plea of alibi.
+As time passes, the likelihood that the accused will forget what happened a week, a month, or a year ago, the accuracy of the details, or the probability that the accused will pass away are all aspects that the judge must take into consideration when determining whether to rely on 95Lakhan Singh @ Pappu V. The State of NCT of Delhi the plea of alibi.
 The best defense to get someone out of a case is an alibi, but if it can't be confirmed beyond a reasonable doubt, it might work against the defendant.
+However, the fact that the revelation was delayed is not sufficient reason to disregard the alibi evidence; it is not possible to disregard the evidence based solely on the fact that the delay occurred.
+It does not mean that the revelation should be instantaneous during the first investigation or on the day of the arrest; rather, it simply means that the Confession of Alibi should be made prior to the hearing in order to ensure that there is sufficient time for investigation.
+This is done in order to ensure that there is sufficient time for investigation.
+If it can be shown that the alibi claim was false or if the evidence does not support it, then the defendant will be found culpable of the offense.
+CASE LAWS: